ExtremeFLOW/neko/doc/pages/case-file.md

 which are not strictly necessary to run the solver.
 An example could be computing and output of additional fields, e.g. vorticity.

-A full list of available components and their setup is provided in a sperate page of the manual.
+A more detailed description as well as a  full list of available components and their setup is provided in a sperate page of the manual.